 In addition, Rentsch points out that there are two ways in which ageing and old age have valuable insights not so accessible earlier in the life course.
 Firstly, many aspects of modern life, especially its temporal economy, can be challenged where ‘in the tradition of wisdom, to learn from ageing can mean to set concrete practical forms of life, such as slowing down and taking it easy, against the “polar inertia” of late modern processes of technical acceleration, to gain a new sense of the definitive, temporal reality of our lives’ (2017 : 45).
-Such insights prompt an understanding that the linear, measurable time economy is not ‘time’ at all but merely one way of organising and regulating people around the primacy of work, a process that also encourages the sense of life stages cut off from each other.
+Such insights prompt an understanding that the linear, measurable time economy is not ‘time’ at all, but merely one way of organising and regulating people around the primacy of work: a process that also encourages the sense of life stages cut off from each other.
 For old people themselves, secondly, old age presents the opportunity to gain a more conscious life, to awaken to an understanding of finitude and impermanence, of the human truth of vulnerability and the need for solidarity and interdependence with others.
-As a result there is a chance for continued self-development in a number of ways, including acceptance and forgiveness of oneself and others for acts committed at previous times, a recognition of life’s true priorities and a perspective on the final meaning of one’s life, of attaining a sense of plot laid out from beginning to end of similar effect as if, having spent years walking in a densely tangled labyrinth of streets crowded with buildings, a vista were at last to open up affording one a view of the entire city.
-The challenges in old age such as bereavement, loss of roles, and of physical capacity belie the suggestion by psychologists and others that one experiences only cognitive decline in old age, and imply rather the chance not just to develop but to fulfil oneself in the sense indicated by the old English origin of the word: complete, make full, fill up, which is an enrichment, not diminishment, of the self.
+As a result there is a chance for continued self-development in a number of ways, including acceptance and forgiveness of oneself and others for acts committed at previous times; a recognition of life’s true priorities, and a perspective on the final meaning of one’s life, of attaining a sense of plot laid out from beginning to end, of similar effect as if, having spent years walking in a densely tangled labyrinth of streets crowded with buildings, a vista were at last to open up affording one a view of the entire city.
+The challenges in old age such as bereavement, loss of roles, and of physical capacity belie the suggestion by psychologists and others that one experiences only cognitive decline in old age, and imply rather the chance, not just to develop, but to fulfil oneself in the sense indicated by the old English origin of the word: complete, make full, fill up, which is an enrichment, not diminishment, of the self.